technyon/pzemctl/readme.md

 This is the source code for a three phase energy monitor based upon three pzem-004t modules.
 It reads energy values from those modules and sends them over LAN to an mqtt server.
 Optionally, values can be displayed on an SSD1306 display.
 The included 3D printable space houses all required hardware.

+# A word of caution

+The pzem-004t modules used ned to be connected to mains power.
+Mains power is dangerous and there's danger to receive a potentially lethal electric shock.
+Furthermore, fire can be the result of incorrectly connecting the modules.
+Only connect the pzem-004t if you know what you are doing!
+If not, ask someone who does.

+Also, please read the paragraph about liability in the provided LICENSE file.

 # Hardware
 ### Required
 - Arduino Mega 2560